 - To lower cholesterol and prevent heart disease

 One clinical trial showed that a theaflavin-enriched green tea extract can be used with other dietary approaches to lower certain type of cholesterol.
 Other studies report no effects on lipoprotein oxidation (contributes to atherosclerosis).

 - To improve mental functioning; for clear thinking

-Caffeinated green tea may stimulate the nervous system.
+Caffeinated form may stimulate the nervous system.

 - To lower high blood pressure

-There is evidence that green tea can reduce the risk of developing high blood pressure.
+Studies show a reduction in the risk of developing high blood pressure.